 Do it your way

 Reach your campsite by hiking or 4WDing across striking terrain, or canoeing and cruising along one of the area's magical rivers.
-Hikers tackling the Jatbula Trail in Nitmuluk National Park have ample opportunity to stop for the night.
+Hikers tackling the Jatbula Trail in Nitmiluk National Park have ample opportunity to stop for the night.
 Idyllic spots such as stunning Leliyn (Edith Falls) and spectacular Crystal Falls lie an easy distance from campsites.
 Shady Camp pool offers a peaceful and shady spot beside a billabong, perfect for cooling off with a swim.